flaciGit/ufoShooter/README.md

 Ufo shooter game, c++, Freeglut

 Shoot with a cannon, using mouse left button, consuming up available ammunition.
-If the ufo turns red gradually with more damage taken.
+The ufo turns red gradually with more damage taken.
 If the ufo is still alive when the last projectile leave the screen we lost and if we destroy the ufo before running out of ammo we win.